oracle-livelabs/apex/nyc-genai-lab/0-intro/0-intro.md

 From precisely summarizing intricate data to crafting context-aware responses, Generative AI stands at the forefront of a technological shift, promising to redefine how we navigate and leverage knowledge in our day-to-day interactions.
 With the introduction of AI assisted development in Oracle APEX, enabling your applications with generative AI capabilities has never been easier.

-In this workshop, you learn to bring Generative AI capabilities based on large language models (LLMs) to your applications built using Oracle APEX, your favourite low-code platform.
-The Generative AI service can be accessed through REST APIs, and by using the powerful REST Data Source capabilities of APEX, you can effortlessly incorporate this advanced technology into your applications with a low-code approach.
+In this workshop, you will learn how to build an intelligent, user-friendly school-search experience using Oracle APEX.
+We’ll start by implementing **Faceted Search** for **Cards** and **Map** regions of APEX to help users quickly explore and identify the right school.
+Then, we’ll enhance the application with a conversational chatbot powered by **APEX Generative AI** features, enabling users to ask natural questions about any school.
+Finally, we’ll use Generate AI to automatically draft a polished email for applying to a school, showcasing how AI can streamline real-world tasks end to end.

 <!-- ## What is OCI Generative AI service?